seanpoyner/gradio-mcp-playground/UNIFIED_DASHBOARD.md

-# Unified Gradio MCP Playground Dashboard
+# Gradio MCP Playground Dashboard Architecture

-The unified dashboard combines the original MCP Playground with RanL703's Agent Builder system into a single, coherent interface.
+This document describes the architecture and features of the Gradio MCP Playground Dashboard, which combines the original MCP Playground with an advanced Agent Builder system.

 ## Features